 Given the collaborative nature of a trading floor and its fast pace, the requirements of any trading desk will be different.
 These consoles are designed for a high-density of IT equipment, as well as intensive use throughout the day while also providing a comfortable workspace that adapts to the user’s needs.

-To properly set up an ergonomic trading desk we will focus on addressing the most common needs of any mission critical environment.
-The primary work surface, where the operator carries out their daily duties, and the underlying substructure which supports the weight of the equipment, plays a key role in storing and managing all the cables as well as IT equipment, and provides long lasting support.
+To properly set up an ergonomic trading desk focus on addressing the most common needs of any mission critical environment.
+The primary work surface, where the operator carries out their daily duties, and the underlying substructure which supports the weight of the equipment, play a key role in storing and managing all the cables as well as IT equipment.

 The work surface of a trading desk:

 When thinking about monitors and their required monitor arms, consider the width, height, and weight of the screens.
 This will help us ensure that the support arm will safely support your monitors.
-Read our guide on how to choose a monitor arm for a more comprehensive view or watch this video to learn how to choose the right monitor arms for you trading room.
+Read this guide on how to choose a monitor arm for a more comprehensive view or watch this video to learn how to choose the right monitor arms for a trading room.

 It is possible to equip the trading desk with adaptable monitor arms that stay in place either with clamps or that are mounted directly on the work surface with a slat wall.
 Monitor arms must be flexible and allow for precise changes that adapt to the user's sight-line to create an adequate buffer-space between the operator and the screens they are interacting with.